hiroaki/leaflet-partially-editable-polyline/README.md

 This library currently targets Leaflet v2 and is not intended to support older Leaflet versions.

+The source imports Leaflet with the bare module specifier `"leaflet"`, so the application needs an import map or a bundler that resolves it.
+The application and the library must use the same Leaflet module instance; for example, a `LatLng` passed to `startEditing()` must be an instance of that module's `LatLng` class.

 ## Features

 - Edit only a local portion of a large polyline
-- Existing vertices can be dragged to new positions
+- Existing points can be dragged to new positions
-- Midpoint markers can be dragged to insert new vertices
+- Midpoint markers can be dragged to insert new points
-- Existing vertices can be deleted using `contextmenu`
+- Existing points can be deleted using `contextmenu`
-- Only vertices within the current editing range receive editor markers
+- Only points within the current editing range receive editor markers
 - Editing markers are rebuilt when the editing target changes
-- External `setLatLngs()` calls remain supported as part of the normal Leaflet `Polyline` API
+- External `setLatLngs()` calls are supported and rebuild the editing state
 - Editing operations are reported through dedicated events
-- The library does not manage application-specific GPX or geospatial metadata
+- The library does not manage application-specific geospatial metadata

-## Current Status
+## Scope

 This project is intentionally kept small and focused.

 The library currently provides the editing interaction and geometry management required by the application that motivated it.
-It does not attempt to be a complete GPX editor.

 In particular, the following are outside the responsibility of this library:

-- GPX parsing or serialization
-- Track/segment/route structure
+- Application-specific data structure or synchronization
 - Elevation calculation or interpolation
 - Timestamp management
 - Persistence
 - Undo/redo
-- Application-specific data synchronization

 The application using the library remains the source of truth for such data.